Why You Shouldn't Make Your Child Color Within Your Lines

 Large muscles skills.

 You're making up stories.
 You're putting on a puppet show.
 And maybe you're playing dress up.
-All of these wonderful things are happening.
+All of these wonderful creative skills are taking flight.

 You're teaming up with somebody else.
 You're discussing and creating rules to a game, and you're deciding who's going to play what part in the little puppet show.